Medically reviewed by Drugs.com. Last updated on Dec 25, 2023.

 - Kidney disease, severe—Should not be used in patients with these conditions.

-ibandronate comes with a patient information leaflet.
-Read and follow the instructions in the leaflet carefully.
+This medicine comes with a Medication Guide and a patient information leaflet.
+Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-It is important that your doctor check your progress at regular visits to make sure ibandronate is working properly.
-Blood tests may be needed to check for unwanted effects.
+It is important that your doctor check your progress at regular visits to make sure this medicine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

 It is important that you tell all of your health care providers that you are receiving ibandronate injection.
 If you are having dental procedures while using ibandronate injection, you may have an increased chance of getting a severe problem with your jaw.

 Make sure you tell your doctor about any new medical problems, especially with your teeth or jaws.
-Tell your doctor if you have severe bone, joint, or muscle pain while using ibandronate.
+Tell your doctor if you have severe bone, joint, or muscle pain while using this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.